 Which brings me to a really important part of meal prep: staying organized.
 And, The List.

-It takes a village for most of us to stay organized.
-Jeremy and I have a networked google doc for both our New Seasons and Costco lists.
+Pre-pandemic, we networked our grocery lists via Google docs.
+This allowed both Jeremy and I to keep track of needed staples each week.
 With both of us accountable for adding things that we notice are out, it takes the pressure off making a monster (error-free!) list the night before.
-I do most of the shopping, but having dual accountability to keep our lists up to date really helps us to make sure we’re getting the necessary items on each trip (it’s a jungle out there and extra trips to the store for forgotten items really eat up time).
-You can share this list with anyone who supports your family.
-We didn’t have a networked list back in the days that we had a nanny, but it would have really helped for her to also add items to the list that we need!
+I do most of the shopping, but having dual accountability to keep our lists up to date really did help us to make sure we’re getting the necessary items on each trip (it’s a jungle out there and extra trips to the store for forgotten items really eat up time).

 Be it frozen chicken breasts, a spare loaf of bread, or leftovers from the slow cooker, having some basics on hand in the freezer is really helpful to fill in meals for the week.
 When I make our slow-cooker chicken thighs, I easily have three more nights of meat ready to freeze and then thaw on demand.
 This really helps to lighten the planning load when I have one less night to think of for a couple weeks.

 Plan a break

 One of the biggest curbs I’ve found for the weeknight take-out splurge/exhausted panic is to have a night set aside as part of the plan to eat out or get takeout.
 If the splurge (both financially and nutritionally) is already planned, we’re less likely to loose focus on other nights.

 These days, we are really enjoying Stella’s Kitchen as our breaks.
 If I’m not going to cook it, her meals are as close to my standards as anything I’ve found, and definitely trump take out from both a financial and health perspective.
 For our family, easing into Monday and easing out on Friday when we are all exhausted is a big help.